 New enterprise allows for expanded lending that is off limits to credit unions

 MADISON, Wis.—World Council of Credit Unions worked hand-in-hand with its member credit union association in Guatemala to establish in August the nation’s first credit union service organization (CUSO), which is able to provide loans to members whose businesses grow into registered corporations—something credit unions have been unable to do previously in the Central American country.

-The CUSO, Inversión y Desarrollo Crediticio Comunitario, S.A., is owned by a group of more than 20 credit unions affiliated with Federación Nacional de Cooperativas de Ahorro y Crédito de Guatemala - FENACOAC who contributed US $5.1 to fund its creation.
+The CUSO, Inversión y Desarrollo Crediticio Comunitario, S.A., is owned by a group of more than 20 credit unions affiliated with Federación Nacional de Cooperativas de Ahorro y Crédito de Guatemala - FENACOAC who contributed US $5.1 million to fund its creation.
 It was developed with the support of the WOCCU Technology and Innovation for Financial Inclusion (TIFI) Project—an activity funded through the USAID Cooperative Development Program (CDP).
 TIFI team members provided resources to support the planning, preparation and establishment of the CUSO.

 Establishing a CUSO was a necessary legal step to help FENACOAC’s credit unions grow their business lending portfolios.
 Guatemala’s General Law of Cooperatives prohibits credit unions from providing financing to registered corporations, which means that once a small-to-medium enterprise (SME) becomes registered, they can no longer work through their local financial cooperative for needed finance and must turn to banks for financial support.